Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 This restorative yoga pose targets your lower back and hips, giving them a gentle yet effective stretch.

 To perform this pose, position yourself on your hands and knees, forming a tabletop position.
-Gradually sit back onto your heels, moving your hands forwards as you do so.
+Gradually sit back onto your heels, moving your hands forward as you do so.
 Lower your chest towards the ground while extending your arms fully in front of you.

 Ensure your forehead is resting on the mat, and relax your shoulders.
 Breathe deeply, allowing the stretch to reach your lower back, and hold for up to a minute.
 This pose can also help alleviate tension and stress.